Brian11f/List-Emails-with-Elm/README.md

 ```elm
 div [] []
 ```
-Its just a function that takes two string lists as a argument!
+Its just a function that takes two lists!